bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Cool.
 And so, I mean, this is the service that you provide to the community.
-Correct.
 It's open source and you're being supported by Brink currently.

 ## Why monitor the network?

-Speaker 0: 00:08:20
+Speaker 2: 00:08:20

 Yes.

+Speaker 0: 00:08:21

-And so how do you think about these kinds of projects?
+How do you think about these kinds of projects?
 The monitoring piece or we're going to talk about trace points next, but how do you think about the observability of the network and different things that are still missing.

 Speaker 2: 00:08:33